Caspila/GUInity/README.md

 2- Have an editor to ease the development.

 My goal is NOT to create a new and better Unity, but to understand how they were able to develop it.
-Unity has grown a lot over the last few years, they've been obviously been doing something right.
-This also supports some of my decisions, for example, I think it was very smart of them to use well tested and optimized libraries to handle critical portions of their engine, hence PhysX, FMOD, Beast, ...
+Unity has grown a lot over the last few years, they've been obviously doing something right.
+Therefore, I think it's a good foundation for a game engine.

 # Considerations